-The Ryerson University and Archives has several specialized collections that are unique to the university.
+The Ryerson University Library has several specialized collections that are unique to the university.

 The Archives serves as the institutional memory of the Ryerson community.
 The Archives appraises, preserves, and makes accessible a broad range of primary source materials which provide administrative, academic, fiscal, legal, social, and cultural record of Ryerson University.

 Special Collections was established to help support the learning and teaching needs and facilitate the scholarly, research and creative activities of the Ryerson community by acquiring and preserving photography, film and cultural history objects.
 We have a particular responsibility to help students and staff gain access to objects in niche subject areas and aid them in the interpretation of those objects.
 Come in and see what we have to offer!